SOC vs. NOC: Differences Explained

 - There is a risk of losing visibility into the network if something goes wrong.

-SOC vs NOC: Which is Right for My Organization?
+SOC vs NOC: Which Is Right for My Organization?

 Here are some things to consider when deciding which type of team is right for your organization: